In Pursuit of Profit

 If the economy slows down significantly enough for a long enough period of time, we will be in a recession.
 But regardless of what we call it, the economy is slowing down.
 We know this because current economic indicators show that:

 These numbers reflect an economy that is surely slowing, which means that businesses must be prepared to react accordingly by preserving cash flow.
-The key in determining how to respond will be in understanding what this slowdown is going to look like for business activity. ![]() The pandemic caused innumerable business obstacles, and among all the added barriers, accounting-related woes have emerged as a universal challenge.
+The key in determining how to respond will be in understanding what this slowdown is going to look like for business activity.
+The pandemic caused innumerable business obstacles, and among all the added barriers, accounting-related woes have emerged as a universal challenge.
 Every day we talk with companies that are fighting the good fight to keep up with their daily accounting demands amid pandemic-related complexities.
 And while each business has a unique story, what we are hearing in the way of accounting challenges is starting to become predictable.
 Whether the pandemic has increased or decreased revenue, the common threads that unite companies these days are more work, staffing problems, late and messy financials, a lack of accurate and actionable information, and budget issues.
-1/18/2022 How to Handle Excess Inventory![]() While many companies have faced materials and components shortages leading to stock outs since the start of the pandemic, many other companies have been sitting on excess inventory due to transportation challenges, shifting consumer patterns, and tightening sales distribution channels.
-Excess inventory occurs when a business holds more stock than is needed to meet their forecasted demand.
-It can be the result of flawed forecasting, purchasing errors, improper inventory management, or business disruptions.
-The latter is what many organizations have been dealing with since early-2020.
-But, regardless of the cause, too much inventory can cause both financial and operational obstacles.
-If your company is carrying an abundance of inventory, it is important to act quickly to get it off your books and out of your warehouses.
-Use this guide to understand why excess inventory can be a business killer, and what to do about it! ![]() Written in conjunction with our partners at CFO Selections A cash flow shortage is the number one reason why small businesses fail, but even mid-sized and large companies need smart cash flow management to survive and thrive.
+Written in conjunction with our partners at CFO Selections A cash flow shortage is the number one reason why small businesses fail, but even mid-sized and large companies need smart cash flow management to survive and thrive.
 Insufficient cash forces companies to make difficult decisions about who is going to get paid and when.
 Unfortunately, this can lead to vendors and suppliers being paid late, being overdue on rent, even employees waiting on paychecks.
 It is not an exaggeration to say that cash is the lifeblood of any business.
 Not having enough money to pay for expenses can erode business credibility, which leads to:

 Ultimately, a company’s potential will be stifled if there is not enough capital to invest in the assets that facilitate growth, and its very existence can be threatened as well.
 So, are you ready to manage cash flow for the coming year? ![]() As an accounting recruiting firm and financial services provider, we work with businesses everyday who ask, “Should we hire or outsource our accounting needs?”
 This question is especially important for companies in the startup phase because they likely have significant cash flow concerns to consider.
 However, startups may also have other unique characteristics that make this question more challenging to answer, such as: